All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • GLP-1 receptor agonists (semaglutide, tirzepatide): For patients who qualify, GLP-1 medications are the most effective pharmacological tool for weight loss currently available.
 They address appetite, insulin sensitivity, and central satiety signaling simultaneously.
 Clinical trials show 15-22% body weight reduction over 68 weeks.
 Physician supervision is required.

 • CJC-1295/Ipamorelin: GH secretagogue peptides support lean mass preservation during weight loss, improve sleep quality, and enhance recovery from exercise.
-They do not directly cause fat loss but create favorable conditions for body recomposition.
+They don't directly cause fat loss but create favorable conditions for body recomposition.

 • BPC-157: Supports gut health and reduces systemic inflammation, both of which can impede weight loss.
 Particularly useful for patients with GI issues that affect nutrient absorption or appetite regulation.

 • MOTS-c: Activates AMPK and improves insulin sensitivity.
-An emerging tool for metabolic optimization during weight loss, especially in patients with insulin resistance or prediabetes.
+An emerging tool for metabolic improvement during weight loss, especially in patients with insulin resistance or prediabetes.

 Layer 5: Sleep and Stress